 In addition he has had poems, articles and essays appear in various publications, including The James White Review, The Sweetwater Review, Out!, Isthmus, Scott Stamp Monthly, Our Lives Magazine, and the Wisconsin Fellowship of Poets' annual poetry calendar, among others.

 Callen is also an activist and public speaker on surviving child sex abuse.
-He has spoken before many organizations, including MaleSurvivor's 14th International Conference in Newark, New Jersey in 2014 and Wisconsin Coalition Against Sexual Assault's statewide training institute to be held in June of 2016.
+He has spoken before many organizations, including MaleSurvivor's 14th International Conference in Newark, New Jersey in 2014 and Wisconsin Coalition Against Sexual Assault's statewide Training Institute in June of 2016.
+In April he spoke at UW-Platteville as part of their Sexual Assault Awareness Month activities.
 Callen was the driving force in creating the now-annual Paths to Healing conference in Madison, Wisconsin.
 It is a one-day conference on surviving child sex abuse with a focus on male survivors.
-Planning is underway for the fourth annual event to be held on June 30.
-He won Community Shares of Wisconsin's Backyard Hero award for his work on organizing the conference.
+Planning is underway for the fifth annual event to be held on June 22.
+He won Community Shares of Wisconsin's Backyard Hero award in October of 2013 for his work on organizing the conference.
 In 2016 Wisconsin Coalition Against Sexual Assault honored him for his survivor activism by naming him their annual Courage Award winner.

 Callen has written many essays and articles as a survivor.
 He is one of the men featured on the Bristlecone Project, a website and touring art show that highlights the photos and biographies of male survivors of sexual abuse.
 He also wrote the autobiographical play, Invisible Boy, about his experiences.